 Jeff Martens is a San Francisco based product leader, technologist, and recovering entrepreneur.
-Jeff currently serves at Quid as a Senior Product Manager focused on big data visualization.
-Prior to Quid, Jeff spent 3 years at New Relic as a Product Manager for New Relic Browser and New Relic Insights.
-Outside of Quid, Jeff actively advises early stage startups, including Zembula, SendSmart, and People Data Labs.
+Jeff currently serves as a product management leader at PageDuty, overseeing Analytics and Visibility products.
+Prior to PagerDuty, Jeff worked as a Product Manager at New Relic in Portland, Oregon, leading both New Relic Browser and New Relic Insights during his time there.
+Outside of PagerDuty, Jeff actively advises early stage startups, including Zembula, SendSmart, and People Data Labs.
 Jeff hails from the Pacific Northwest where he called Portland home for more than 2 decades.

 Born in Los Angeles in 1977, Jeff moved to Oregon with his family at the start of his freshman year at Lake Oswego High School.
 After graduating in 1995, Jeff spent a short time at Portland Community College before transferring to the University of Oregon.
 At the U of O, Jeff studied business with a focus on entrepreneurship and economics, earning a B.S. from the Lundquist College of Business.
 At graduation in June of 2000, Jeff was honored with the "Student Entrepreneur of the Year" award from the college.

 Jeff began his career at Nike where he joined in an analyst role within the US Commerce division.
 Jeff spent nearly 6 years at Nike, filling a variety of roles, and earning increased responsibility.
 At Nike, Jeff was a major contributor in the launch of Nike.net, an online order management portal for small retailers, he was responsible for managing more than $30mm in inventory, and helped grow his team from just $3mm to more than $24mm in annual sales.